December 10, 2019

 Unnecessary hospitalization leads to the wasted time of medical emergency staff and hospital beds taken from those who might have needed hospitalization more.
 Additionally, it results in unnecessary expenses borne by patients, insurers, and hospitals.
 At the same time, if the staff fails to admit a patient in need of monitoring, this can result in complications and even death.

-Business intelligence tools geared for predictive analytics have the ability to rank patients’ cases and thus assist in triage.
+Business intelligence tools geared for predictive analytics, along with software solutions for healthcare business process management, have the ability to rank patients’ cases and thus assist in triage.

 NorthShore University HealthSystem operates four hospitals in Illinois.
 Their emergency staff has always found it challenging to decide on the admission and monitoring time for patients with chest pain.
 Chest pain is a serious problem that might be an indicator of a heart attack.
 However, it can also be a symptom of a less serious condition such as heartburn.
 Doctors are very cautious when ruling out serious conditions and discharging patients with chest pain, and would rather keep them under monitoring for a longer time.